intelligent-machine-learning/dlrover/docs/design/training-event.md

   - **END:** Marks the end of the duration event.
   - **INSTANT:** Represents a one-off or instantaneous event.

+The BEGIN and END events form a pair, they are used to indicate a span of time. the event id is the same for the pair.

 - **Core Properties:**
+  - `event_id`: A unique identifier for instant and duration events.
   - `event_time`: ISO8601 formatted timestamp.
   - `target`: The system or process the event is associated with.
   - `name`: A descriptive event name.